UMAprotocol/protocol/README.md

 $(npm bin)/truffle test --network test
 ```
 5. If you want to use the dapp with your Ganache deployment, make sure you plug the mnemonic that it generates into
 Metamask instead of your normal ETH account.
+NOTE: `sponsor-dapp` only with v0 for now.

 ## V0 System Deployment